OMJO-MOJO/Bot-Builder-Docs/README.md

 ```

 ## Create a bot
-When creating a bot, it will return a promise that responds with a Bot Instance
+When creating a bot, it will return a promise that responds with a Bot Instance and it will automatically start the bot, so no need to manually start the bot when created.
 > The features in the Create options is the features that the user selects for their bot.
 ``` js
 BotBuilder.create(userId, {